systemsamgprocesses-sys/newFMSwithUpdations/README.md

-# Advanced Flow Management System (FMS)
+# Advanced Task Management System (TMS/FMS)

-A comprehensive workflow management system that uses Google Sheets as a database backend and provides a modern React frontend for creating and managing workflow templates and projects.
+A comprehensive task and workflow management system that uses Google Sheets as a database backend and provides a modern React frontend for creating and managing workflow templates and projects.

 ## Features